mattsah/progress.is-by.us/common/docs/responding/01-views.md

 # Views

-The inKWell view component allows you to load and render templates in a modular fashion which allows for templates to act as both partials or as main pages without any additional changes or method calls.
+The inKWell view component allows you to load and render templates in a modular fashion which allows for templates to act as both partials or as main pages without any additional logic.

 ## Installation